How AI for Writing Is Changing the Way We Type

 So where is all this heading?
 Let's look at what might be coming next in the world of AI writing assistance.

-• Multimodal integration: Writing tools that understand context from images, voice, and text together
+• Multimodal integration: Writing tools now understand context from images, voice, and text together—snap a photo of a product and your keyboard can help you write a review instantly

-"We're moving toward writing assistants that understand not just what you're saying, but why you're saying it," predicts AI developer Rohan Patel.
-"That contextual awareness will make suggestions feel less mechanical and more genuinely helpful."
+"We've reached the point where writing assistants understand not just what you're saying, but why you're saying it and who you're saying it to," notes AI developer Rohan Patel.
+"That contextual awareness makes suggestions feel genuinely helpful rather than mechanical.
+It's the difference between a tool and a true assistant."

 Potential Impact on Languages and Communication